 Under the Planning and Environment Act 1987 and the Victoria Planning Provisions, a proposal to develop a wind energy facility requires a planning permit.
 The Department of Environment, Land, Water and Planning (DELWP) is responsible for this process.

 The planning approval process sets out the guidelines that must be followed when designing a wind energy facility and the location of wind turbines.
 The process will also identify where it is prohibited to construct wind energy facilities.
 Restricting where you can build facilities may reduce or eliminate potential impacts from wind energy facility noise.

 Assessing proposed wind energy facilities for noise

-On completing a wind energy facility, the operator must do a final noise assessment report.
-This post-construction noise assessment must confirm the wind energy facility complies with the approved planning permit noise conditions.
-Again, an environmental auditor must verify this assessment report.
+On completing a wind energy facility, the operator must do a final noise testing and assessment report.
+This post-construction noise assessment must confirm the wind energy facility complies with the noise limits of the New Zealand Standard.
+Again, an EPA-accredited auditor must be appointed to verify this assessment report.

 Read more about wind energy facility noise

-Reviewed 7 April 2021
+Reviewed 3 August 2021